 Isis, unable to cope with her loss, quested day and night, and eventually retrieved all parts of her husband, save one - the phallus.
 With her powers of magic, she was able to resurrect her husband.
 However, unable to conceive in the normal way, Osiris instead bit Isis, penetrating her with his teeth and injecting his life force through that bite.
 Isis then bore Osiris seven children, the first six born in a state not unlike their father's -- undead.
 Only the youngest, Horus, was alive.
 Whilst Horus went on to rule Egypt, the other six became the founders of the founders of the first major vampire bloodlines.

 Vampires are immortal, and from the day of their turning, do not age.
 It is also incredibly hard to kill them.
-The known ways to slay a vampire include removing and completely burning the heart, leaving them in the sunlight until they are ash, and diablerie (drinking all of the vampire's blood as well as their magical essence) and decapitation.
+The known ways to slay a vampire include removing and completely burning the heart, leaving them in a fire until they are ash, diablerie (drinking all of the vampire's blood as well as their magical essence) and decapitation.
 However, a wooden stake through the heart will suspend a vampire in living death known as torpor until the stake is removed.
 And preventing a vampire from accessing blood to regenerate will also keep them incapacitated.